ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 It's also important to maintain **only one** reference to each of the instances.

 ***NOTE:*** *A quick note about how Core Bluetooth stores its entities: Managers and Peripherals are not stored in the Core Bluetooth system, and we need to make sure that we maintain strong references to them.
 However, Peripheral [`attributes`](https://developer.apple.com/documentation/corebluetooth/cbattribute) are stored by the Core Bluetooth system, and we should try to avoid referencing them with properties; especially with strong references.
-If we reference them, we should so so with weak references.
+If we reference them, we should so with weak references.
 Attributes are subject to change at the whim of the Bluetooth device or the Core Bluetooth system.*

 ##### The If Statement